piknikki/shine-api/README.md

 Run `npm install`.

-Run `npm start` to start the server.
+Run `npm run dev` to start the server.

 The project will run on your localhost *5000*